JvanKatwijk/qt-dab/README.md

 The *main widget* (see picture) of Qt-DAB (always visible), contains settings for controlling the visibility of other widgets.
 It shows - left half - a list of services (either from the currently selected channel or from the favourites).
 Selecting a service is just by clicking on the name.
-The right half of the widget it shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.
+The right half of the widget shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

   * touching the *ensemble name* (NPO (8001) in the picture) makes the *content table*, i.e. an overview of the content of the ensemble, visible with the possibility of storing the data in a file in ".csv" format.
 If the content table is visible, touching the name agian will hide it;